mahmoudai1/task-management-app/README.md

 - TailwindCSS is used for styling.

 ## Project Structure
-- App started at Page.tsx and it includes /components/TasksList.tsx.
+- App starting at `Page.tsx` and it includes `/components/TasksList.tsx`.
-- At first, TasksList.tsx fetches all the tasks by calling a Laravel GET API `/api/tasks/{status}`, and pass `status` with 'all'.
+- At first, `/components/TasksList.tsx` fetches all the tasks by calling a Laravel GET API `/api/tasks/{status}`, and pass `status` with 'all'.
-- If a task clicked, it will open up a /components/ViewTask.tsx Modal, in order to get the full description for this task.
+- If a task clicked, it will open up a `/components/ViewTask.tsx` Modal, in order to get the full description for this task.
 - If the selectedTab for status is changed, a Laravel GET API `/api/tasks/{status}` is called with the selectedTab (status) name, then it return only the tasks for this status.
-- Tasks can be added from AddNewTask.tsx form, after clicking on the (+) button, a Laravel POST API `/api/add-new-task` is then sent with formData, in order to insert into RethinkDB.
+- Tasks can be added from `/components/AddNewTask.tsx` form, after clicking on the (+) button, a Laravel POST API `/api/add-new-task` is then sent with formData, in order to insert into RethinkDB.

 # Demo
 ...
 Uploading